A new tool by Google is to test and give you the recommendation to improve performance, SEO, security, best practices, and accessibility.

 - Access your site to test

 As you can see above, you have an option to choose what you want to test.
-This is great as you can focus on your goal and get the audit results faster.
+This is great to focus on your goal and get the audit results faster.

 Results look and feel from Chome and web.dev is almost similar.

-But if you look at carefully, there is one extra metrics group here – Progressive Web App.
+But if you look at it carefully, there is one additional metrics group here – Progressive Web App.
 So another reason to audit using Chrome.

 Lighthouse is available as a Node module.
-You can get it installed on your server and use it programmatically or command line.
-Let’s quickly check out how to install Lighthouse to run some test.
+You can install it on your server and use it programmatically or command line.
+Let’s quickly check out how to install Lighthouse to run some tests.